Van Gogh had his dogs in the yard before 7:30 a.m., and the new one barked all day long.

 Our routines stay the same unless there is an appointment of some sort.

-That's a change in routine, although it is routine itself.
+That is a change in routine, although it is routine itself.

-I'm trying to put down a few words each day, just to try to keep up with days, but today I'm all out of words.
+I am trying to put down a few words each day, just to keep up with the days.

 No comments: